hyfung/Voice_kit_provisioning/README.md

 }
 ```

+Reboot the Raspberry Pi to see the effect
+> sudo reboot

 ## Getting MAC Address of Raspberry Pi
 ### Booting Raspberry Pi
 * Plug in the preconfigured SD card (Which uses a different image than AIY kit)